GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim-scripting.md

 - Attach additional information to resources when they are created or updated
 - Implement a fine-grained level of access to resources so different callers have permission to handle only a restricted number of resources

+**Notes**:

-**Note**: In this document, the term *resources* refer to those "entities" the service can manage, for instance, users or groups.
-The term *operation* refers to any SCIM functionality accessible through its HTTP endpoints.
+- In this document, the term *resources* refer to those "entities" the service can manage, for instance, users or groups
+- The term *operation* refers to any SCIM functionality accessible through its HTTP endpoints
+- Basic development skills are assumed.
+Some grasp of Java and Python are required as well as understanding of the SCIM protocol.

 ## API overview

 Custom scripts adhere to a simple API (ie. a well-defined collection of methods/routines) that is described in the following.
 It is advised to check the dummy script provided [here](https://github.com/GluuFederation/community-edition-setup/raw/version_4.3.0/static/extension/scim/SampleScript.py) as you read this section.